 - Finasteride tablets (type II 5-alpha reductase inhibitor).

-Low level laser therapy is of unproven benefit in pattern balding but one device has been approved by the FDA for marketing.
+Low level laser therapy is of unproven benefit in pattern balding; one device has been approved by the FDA for marketing.
 Further studies are required to determine the magnitude of the benefit, if any.

 On DermNet NZ: